DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 ---

-[Applications for teachers and salaried trainees who started their job or course in September 2023 are now open](https://get-a-teacher-relocation-payment.education.gov.uk/).
+[International relocation payment applications for teachers and salaried trainees who started their job or course in September 2023 are now open](https://get-a-teacher-relocation-payment.education.gov.uk/).
 You must apply by 31 October 2023.

 [If you are a trainee on a fee-paying course, you do not need to apply.](#how-trainee-teachers-can-get-the-international-relocation-payment)